 What do you need to know about Health insurance?

-If you have a persistent health problem and then decide to take insurance, it might not be covered.
+If you have a persistent health problem and decide to take insurance, it might not be covered.
 Expenses on hospitalization incurred in the first 30 days after taking a policy are also not entitled, except in case of an injury from an accident.
 Treatment of certain diseases is not covered during the first year of your policy.
-The list of diseases may vary from one health policy to another.
+The list of conditions may vary from one health policy to another.

 When to get health insurance?